silvertaqman/enzymeR/README.md

 </p>

-You need a *df* dataset with a tidy structure or a *params* list of kinetical parameters and you can exchange between those forms.
-See *data-raw* for examples.
+You need a *df* dataset with a tidy structure or a *params* list of kinetical parameters and you can conditionally exchange between those forms.
+See *data-raw* for examples over conditions.

 ### fit_params()